The Smart Business Rules action lets you automatically generate or calculate a value in one field using information stored in other fields.

 Choose how the agent should write the result:

-- Fill empty fields only: the action only writes a value if the destination field is empty.
+- Only fill empty fields: the action writes a value only if the destination field is empty.

-- Overwrite existing content: the action always writes the result, even if the field already contains a value.
+- Overwrite existing content: the action writes the result even if the destination field already contains a value.

 Formula editor